jerrypoma/routing-rules/README.md

 NeteaseMusic: for NeteaseMusic, DIRECT is recommended.

-PROXY: All websites except for Japan, Telegram, Speedtest and Netflix groups.
+PROXY: All websites except for those belong to Japan, Telegram, Speedtest and Netflix groups.

 Japan: includes DMM, Niconico, Github and others.

-Telegram: especially for this IM.
+Telegram: Choose nodes for Telegram.
 Singapore nodes are recommended.

 Speedtest: includes Speedtest.net and Fast.com.
 Test whatever nodes you want to.